autodesk-platform-services/data-exchange-samples/2.Access_Data/samples/data.exchange.explorer/README.md

 ## Description

 This sample is extending the sample (of the same name) from Tutorial #1 sample pack.
-Added the ability to get the stats on assets and relationships related to visualized exchange in Forge Viewer context, as well as download them for further client-side processing.
+Added the ability to get the stats on assets and relationships related to visualized exchange in APS Viewer context, as well as download them for further client-side processing.

 Mainly these two files were changed: